joesalowitz/website/index.md

 permalink: /
 ---

+{% contentfor home-headline %}
-## Hello, I'm <span style="color:green">Joe Salowitz</span>, CXO at Lead Scout.
+# Hello, I'm <span style="color:green">Joe Salowitz</span>, currently CXO at Lead Scout.
 I've spent 15 years bringing products to market, both big and small.

-Full /// Summary
+{% endcontentfor %}

+{% contentfor short-summary %}
+Short summary will go here.
+{% endcontentfor %}

+{% contentfor long-summary %}
-Currently, I’m a co-founder and head of product at Lead Scout.
+Currently, I’m a co-founder and head of product at [Lead Scout](#).
 I've spent 15 years designing and bringing products to market, both big and small.

 At Lead Scout, my team and I raised pre-seed capital, launched a public beta month one, and generated $2M in revenue in the first 24 months of business with the goal to achieve true "product market fit", then raise further capital and scale.
 This story is not yet fully written...